Browse by Medical Category

 Study of 'planned' heart attacks identifies markers that could improve treatment, save lives

-A study led by investigators from Massachusetts General Hospital (MGH) and thereports that a new technique that measures hundreds of molecular markers in the blood can identify those released when cardiac tissue is injured by a lack of oxygen.
+A study led by investigators from Massachusetts General Hospital (MGH) and the Broad Institute of Harvard and MIT reports that a new technique that measures hundreds of molecular markers in the blood can identify those released when cardiac tissue is injured by a lack of oxygen.
 The report will appear in the October Journal of Clinical Investigation and has received early online release.

 “Right now there are no blood markers for reversible myocardial injury in clinical use, and the only available markers are not detectable until hours after the onset of tissue damage.
 Because our treatments for heart attacks are most effective in the first hours after symptoms occur, these newly identified markers could help us apply treatments sooner and help more patients,” says the study’s senior author Robert Gerszten, MD, of the MGH Division of Cardiology and Center for Immunology and Inflammatory Diseases.